phani0707/Aws_Deploy-Apk_Project/README.md

 ## 🖼️ Screenshots

-All screenshots of the deployment process can be found in the Screenshots folder.
+All screenshots of the deployment process can be found in the Aws_Deploy-Apk_Project /Screenshots/ folder.

 ## 💻 Linux Commands Used